Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-linux.rst

 --------------------
 Many Linux distributions ship with a Desktop Environment (DE) that supports Nextcloud account integration directly for use with their built-in calendars and other applications.
 It is recommended to try these first for the best possible experience with your particular flavor of Linux.

-You will first need to :ref:`add your Root CA to your system<lan-linux>`.
+You will first need to :ref:`add your Root CA to your system<ca-linux>`.

 The following desktop environments support integrated account syncing, including Nextcloud: